 with the added benefit of hot water.

 Geothermal Heat Pumps are one of the cleanest, safest ways to heat and cool a structure.
 They operate on 100 percent electricity.
-This means that no carbon monoxide, carbon dioxide or other greenhouse gases will be emitted.
+This means that no carbon monoxide, carbon dioxide, or other greenhouse gases will be emitted.
 Greenhouse gas emissions associated

 with the use of geothermal heat pumps are 55 to 60 percent lower than those from a standard air-source heat pump.

 Geothermal heat pumps account for more than half of the direct use of geothermal worldwide, followed by bathing and swimming.
-While the cost and lack of consumer awareness remains a primary obstacle to increased implementation; tax incentives and policies
+While the cost and lack of consumer awareness remain a primary obstacle to increased implementation; tax incentives and policies

 that favor improved building efficiencies have helped overcome those barriers.
 If it were up to me, Geothermal Heat Pumps would be the undeniable 2013 Green Product of the Year.

-Link to our Proud Green Home blog, A Geothermal Revolution is the Best Solution and other resources!
+Link to our Proud Green Home blog, A Geothermal Revolution is the Best Solution, and other resources!